maxeyre/rattiness-infection-framework/README.md

 #### 4. Model control parameters for rattiness model
 This contains a set of parameters for controlling the rattiness model you wish to fit, each column is used as follows:
 - `rat`: rattiness covariates you wish to include.
-- `rat_par0`: starting values for rattiness parameters (regression coefficients, φ).
+- `rat_par0`: starting values for rattiness parameters, order: regression coefficients, φ (scale of spatial correlation).
 Set to `FALSE` to fit model with starting values equal to zero.
 - `with_Ui`: set to `TRUE` or `FALSE` to include/not include location-level iid random effects.
 - `psi0`: starting value for ψ.